The Silverlake Conservation and Community Fund is a joint fund between:

 The fund was immediately put to use, and they installed the features by March 2019!

-The pond came to life from 2019 to 2020, with the introduction of some frogspawn and appropriate plants.
+The pond came to life in 2019 to 2020, with the introduction of some frogspawn and appropriate plants.

 Reception and year 1 pupils have been using the pond as part of their studies of the science curriculum.